apache/cordova-electron/DOCUMENTATION.md

 - **Python** version 2.7.x with support for TLS 1.2.
 - **Xcode**, the IDE for macOS, comes bundled with necessary software development tools to code signing and compiling native code for macOS.
 Version 8.2.1 or higher.
 - **RedHat Build Support**
   - **Homebrew**, one of the available macOS package managers, is used for installing additional tools and dependencies.
-Homebrew will be needed to install RPM packaging dependencies. [**Brew Install Step**](https://brew.sh/)
+Homebrew is needed to install RPM packaging dependencies. [**Brew Install Step**](https://brew.sh/)
   - **RPM**, a standard package manager for multiple Linux distributions, is the tool used for creating the Linux RPM package.
 To install this tool, use the following [**Homebrew**](https://brew.sh/) command:

     ```bash